cran/kindisperse/README.md

 containing a full-sib relationship buried in the pedigree) are thus of the ‘full-sibling’ or ‘FS’ phase.
-Half siblings, in mosquitoes (which this package is modelled on) are expected to be due to having the same father & separate mothers: the last contribution of the father’s dispersal is at the breeding stage, so the ‘HS’ phase are differentiated by the breeding, gravid, & oviposition phases, but share in common the initial phase.
+Half siblings, in mosquitoes (which this package is modelled on) are expected to be due to having the same father and separate mothers: the last contribution of the father’s dispersal is at the breeding stage, so the ‘HS’ phase are differentiated by the breeding, gravid, and oviposition phases, but share in common the initial phase.
 The parent-offspring ‘PO’ phase, on the other hand, share all (or none) of the component dispersal distributions.